SamahFarez/3arouss/README.md

 ## Features

-- **Task Management**: Create, assign, and track wedding planning tasks to ensure everything is on schedule.
+- **Task Management**: Create and track wedding planning tasks to ensure everything is on schedule.
 - **Guest List Management**: Manage your guest list, send invitations, and track RSVPs all in one place.
 - **Budget Tracker**: Keep track of your wedding expenses and manage your budget efficiently.
 - **Food List Management**: Manage your food list, and track the menu all in one place.